min2ha/ukwa-site/content/target/61362/index.en.md

   "subject": "Brexit"
 }

-# Foreign and Commonwealth Office: Uniting for a Great Brexit: Foreign Secretary's Speech

 Foreign Secretary Boris Johnson sets out the path for an outward-facing, liberal and global Britain following its exit from the EU in a speech at the Policy Exchange on 14th February 2018.